congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

 1. The test is using the default links and routes in a t0/t1 testbed, and only runs on setups which have multi-member portchannel uplinks.
 2. Randomly select a hash field and configure it to the lag hash list via cli "config switch-hash global lag-hash".
 3. Configure the ecmp hash list to exclude the selected field to verify the ecmp hash does not affect the hash result.
+4. If the hash field is DST_MAC, ETHERTYPE or VLAN_ID, change the topology to allow L2 switching and send L2 traffic in the next step.
-4. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination via the portchannels.
+5. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination via the portchannels.
-5. Check the traffic is forwarded through only one portchannel is balanced over the members.
+6. Check the traffic is forwarded through only one portchannel is balanced over the members.

 ### Test cases #4 - Verify when both generic ecmp and lag hash are configured with all the valid fields, the traffic can be balanced accordingly.
 1. The test is using the default links and routes in a t0/t1 testbed.